Thursday, March 28, 2024

 Places I'm Visiting: Japan 2024 – Tottori

 Visiting the Tottori Sand Dunes turned out to be something of a waste of time.
 It's been pouring with rain all morning and, at the coast, where the dunes are, the wind was fierce.
-We made a half-hearted attempt to talk a walk on the dunes, but ended up standing in the biting wind, getting slapped in the face by rain for a few minutes and then turning back.
+We made a half-hearted attempt to talk a walk out on the sand, but ended up standing in the biting wind, getting slapped in the face by rain for a few minutes and then turning back.
 We took shelter in the inevitable o-miyage (gift) shop.
 The 'Tottori Sand Cookies' actually looked pretty good – cream sandwiched between wafers, the name playing on the fact that 'sand' is often used in Japan as shorthand for 'sandwich'.
+We took home a couple of packages.

 I couldn't resist buying a bottle of locally produced Cabernet Sauvignon (2017)* out of curiosity.
 It's probably been sitting in the shop through multiple hot summers, stewing in the heat.
 It may therefore be in bad shape, but I gave in to temptation also because, coincidentally, the wine was made in a place called Hojyo, which happens to be the name of the (unrelated) town in Ehime Prefecture that I lived in as a high school exchange student on my very first visit to Japan (1977-1978).